-A "No Discharge Area" is a designated body of water that prohibits the discharge of treated and untreated boat sewage.
+A "No Discharge Zone" is a designated body of water that prohibits the discharge of treated and untreated boat sewage.
 Federal Law prohibits the discharge of untreated sewage from vessels within all navigable waters of the U. S., which include territorial seas within three miles of shore.
-Boats with Type I and Type II Marine Sanitation Devices may discharge treated effluent in coastal waters UNLESS they are in a "No Discharge Area".
-Type III marine sanitation devise is the only type that can be used legally in a "No Discharge Area".
+Boats with Type I and Type II Marine Sanitation Devices may discharge treated effluent in coastal waters UNLESS they are in a "No Discharge Zone".
+Type III marine sanitation devise is the only type that can be used legally in a "No Discharge Zone".

-In reviewing a "No Discharge Area" application, there are seven requirements under 40 Code of Federal Regulations §140.4(a) pursuant to section 312 (f)(3) of the regulations:
+In reviewing a "No Discharge Zone" application, there are seven requirements under 40 Code of Federal Regulations §140.4(a) pursuant to section 312 (f)(3) of the regulations:

 - A certification that the protection and enhancement of the waters described in the petition require greater environmental protection than the applicable Federal standards;

 - A map showing the location of commercial and recreational pumpout facilities;

 - A description of the location of pumpout facilities within waters designated for a "No Discharge Zone";

 - The general schedule of operating hours of the pumpout facilities;

 - The draught requirements on the vessels that may be excluded because of insufficient water depth adjacent to the facility;

 - Information indication the treatment of waste from such pumpout facilities is in conformance with Federal law; and